tpascua11/world-forger-old/README.md

 ## Project Overview

-The focus was on designing a editiable data structure for creating straightforward games.
+The focus was on designing a editable data structure for creating straightforward games.

 ### Design Concept